Are you looking forward to having the best garden ever this year? You need to do some prepwork in order to get there.

-What do you like to eat?
+1. Ask yourself – what do you like to eat?

 Things like pizza and salsa (needs tomatoes, onions and peppers), salads (lettuce, spinach, kale), peas, green beans and corn.
 So, those top our list for what we plant.
 Then, we pick one “new” item to try in a small bed each year, like okra or butternut squash.

-How much room do you have?
+2) How much room do you have?

 Obviously, if you only have containers or a small space to plant, you most likely are not going to plant corn, or lots of squash.
 You may want to stick with lettuces, spinach, kale, and a tomato plant.
 Of course, if you don’t like spinach, or tomatoes, you will want to stick with things you DO like.

 Other things that grow well in pots are carrots, bell peppers, and even a couple pole bean plants.
 I’ve seen a cucumber plant growing in a 5 gallon bucket, with a large stake in the middle for it to grow around.
-Another idea is to re-purpose 2 liter bottles and hang them on a fence.
+Another idea is to repurpose 2 liter bottles and hang them on a fence.

 Think outside the box, and you’ll find you have more space than you ever realized!
-The best thing we have ever done is to plant more of less items.
+The best thing we have ever done is to plant more or less items.
 Instead of 12 different types of beans or tomatoes, we planted 12 beds of 1 kind of green bean, or 12 roma tomatoes instead of 12 different tomato varieties.

-How much time do you have?
+3) How much time do you have?

 Gardening is pretty easy, really.
 You drop a seed into the ground, water it, make sure it has some sun and pull weeds once in a while.
 But, multiply that times 10 beds of different veggies, and you and it can be time consuming.

 So, if you are working at a full time job, running kids to various activities, etc…you may want to scale back your garden a bit.
 1-2 tomato plants, a cucumber and some lettuce will make for a fresh, crisp salad all summer long.
 Consider planting a few of your favorite herbs in a container in your kitchen windowsill as well.
-They will be easy to remember to maintain, and having fresh herbs at your fingertips while cooking is AAAH-mazing!
+They will be easy to remember to maintain, and having fresh herbs at your fingertips while cooking is AHH-mazing!

-Can I compost?
+4) Can I compost?
 Why, yes you can!